Fri 20th January 2023

 - Mon 23rd January 2023

-We love to walk all year round and we started our Winter Revival series last year as we launched in Skipton, Yorkshire.
+We love to walk all year round and we started our Winter Revival series last year.
 In 2023 we bring you a variety of city and country walks to keep moving and getting out and about.
 Always with cosy hotels to return to.
-Do join us in Buxton to discover the Staffordshire Moorlands.
+Do join us in Buxton within the Peak District National Park where we will discover the lesser known Staffordshire Moorlands and surrounding area.
 Staying in the heart of the town we have plenty of cafes and pubs to warm up in after our bracing walks!
 Keep those legs moving all year round!

 Date: Friday January 20th to Monday January 23rd 2023